Car Body Shop Health and Safety Templates

 Use spray booths, local exhaust ventilation, air-fed masks, and regular health surveillance.

 Two-pack isocyanate paints are one of the biggest health hazards in body shops, with a strong link to occupational asthma.
 To stay compliant, employers must provide spray booths with extraction, ensure air-fed respirators are worn and maintained, and carry out health surveillance such as lung function testing.
-Our Car Body Shop Risk Assessment Template and COSHH Risk Assessments include pre-filled content for isocyanates, helping you implement the right controls quickly and effectively.

 What fire safety requirements apply to car body shops?

-Body shops must complete a fire risk assessment and take steps to prevent and manage fire hazards.
+All car body shops must complete a fire risk assessment and take steps to prevent and manage fire hazards.

 With welding, grinding, flammable paints, and solvents in use, fire is a major risk in car body shops.
 The law requires a suitable and sufficient Fire Risk Assessment to be carried out, alongside measures such as extinguishers, alarms, good housekeeping, and staff training.
-Our Fire Risk Assessment Template & Essential Fire Safety Template Bundle provides the documents you need to stay compliant and protect your workshop, staff, and customers.
+Our Fire Risk Assessment Template and Essential Fire Safety Template Bundle provides the documents you need to stay compliant and protect your workshop, staff, and customers.

 Do car body shops need a written health and safety policy?